qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ---
 # Traps to Developers

-A lot of bugs come from developer not knowing the trap in the tool they use.
-Here are the summarization of some traps I know:
+A summarization of some traps to developers.
+There traps are unintuitive things that are easily misunderstood and cause bugs.

 <!-- truncate -->